|Getting Started with KillDisk|

 Figure: Example of a generic disk array

 In the above example, we have a generic disk array consisting of 16 disks, arranged in a 4x4 grid.
-The machine using these disks would see the disks similarly to KillDisk's Local Disks view, as depicted in the Figure below:
+The machine using these disks would see the disks similarly to KillDisk's Local Devices view, as depicted in the Figure below:

 Figure: Local Devices view

-Now imagine inserting a Hard Drive into the bottom-leftmost bay of the disk array and wanting to perform an operation on it.
+Now imagine inserting a Hard Disk Drive into the bottom-leftmost bay of the disk array and wanting to perform an operation on it.
 Even finding the device in a list of 15 other disks would be tedious and not very intuitive.
 This is where creating a Disk Bay Layout is extremely useful.
 By creating a 4x4 Disk Bay Layout, we can map the physical ports to their corresponding Bay in KillDisk and visually see our disk array like this: